 Jason Aryeh, assistant professor, teaches all levels of Modern, World Dance I and II and The Global Experience.
 He earned an MFA in Choreography and Performance from the State University of New York, College at Brockport and a BFA in Dance and African Studies from the University of Ghana.
 Jason was a featured soloist, ensemble dancer and choreographer for African Alive Dance Company, a professional, project oriented Afro-infusion dance company in Ghana.

-Lauren Winslow Kearns, professor and associate chair of the Department of Performing Arts, is a professional choreographer having choreographed more than 50 professionally produced dance pieces nationally and internationally.
+Lauren Winslow Kearns, professor and chair of the Department of Performing Arts, is a professional choreographer having choreographed more than 50 professionally produced dance pieces nationally and internationally.
 She is the award winning artistic director of the kearns dance project, a professional dance company that premiered at the 2007 American Dance Festival.
 She holds an M.F.A. in dance and an M.A. in dance education from UCLA, a B.A. in theatre arts from Long Island University and national certifications in Vinyasa Flow Yoga, Alignment Yoga, and in Classical Pilates.

 Jen Guy Metcalf, assistant professor, teaches Ballet, Pointe and Dance for the Camera.
 She earned an MFA in Dance/Choreography from the University of North Carolina at Greensboro and a BFA in Dance/Ballet from Point Park University.
 Jen performed professionally with Bodiography Contemporary Ballet, Playhouse Dance Company, The Kearns Dance Project, Greensboro Ballet and for many independent choreographers.
 Jen is founder and director of TERRANOVA Dance Theatre.
 Her choreographic work and dance films have been presented in the US and Canada.